antoandreini/space-x/README.md

 ### To create your first task:

-First you must make a POST to the path **/api/card** and you must send a body similar to:
+First do a POST to the path **/api/card** and send a body similar to:
 ```sh
 {
     "type": "issue",